Multi-Level Group Testing with Application to One-Shot Pooled COVID-19 Tests

-We begin by identifying the specific requirements which arise from the setup of pooled COVID-19 testing.
-In light of these requirements, we derive the multi-level \ac{gt} method, which is comprised of a dedicated testing matrix, i.e., pooling pattern, as well as a \ac{gt}-based recovery method.
-Our numerical evaluations, which use the model proposed in \cite{ghosh2020compressed} for pooled \ac{pcr} testing, demonstrate that the proposed multi-level \ac{gt} scheme reliably recovers the infection levels, while operating at a limited computational burden, and achieving improved accuracy over previously proposed \ac{cs}-based approaches.
+We begin by identifying the specific requirements which arise from the setup of pooled COVID-19 testing. \off{In light of} From these requirements, we derive the multi-level \ac{gt} method.
+Our scheme is comprised of $a)$ a dedicated testing matrix, determining which patients are pooled together into each test; and $b)$ a \ac{gt}-based recovery method operating in a two stage manner, by first identifying the defective patients building upon classic \ac{gt} tools, followed by a dedicated mechanism for characterizing the level of infection for the\off{those} identified patients.